fChristenson/My-life-as-a-programmer/README.md

 > What bad habits of a software engineer can ultimately cause their career downfall?

 > What are the main benefits of using React instead of Wordpress?

-> Will Jest become the top testing framework for JavaScript?

-> Why do companies complain about not being able to find talented developers but do nothing about it?

-> Why do bugs and glitches exist?
-Don't programmers have absolute control over what they program?

 > What types of programmers will always have difficulty finding jobs?